FAQ: Problems with Passivation of Stainless Steel

 The passivity of stainless steels is attributable to a strongly adsorbed layer of oxygen.
 Sulfides (and probably Selenides) in acid media are even more strongly adsorbed, and destroy passivity by displacement of adsorbed oxygen.
 In the manufacture of TiO(2) by the sulphate process, I have observed that the presence of sulfide, in low ppm concentrations, causes activation and severe corrosion of SS316 in titanium/iron sulphate solution in which the alloy is normally completely passive.

 A more curious example of this effect is a commercial household device which appears to remove the odor of onions and garlic from the hands.
 It consists of a stainless steel block shaped and used like a bar of soap.

-Free-machining grades of stainless may respond more favorably to the alkaline-acid-alkaline procedure described in the ASM Metals Handbook Vol. 13 "CORROSION" [link is to info about book at Amazon] p 552, as follows:
+Free-machining grades of stainless may respond more favorably to the alkaline-acid-alkaline procedure described in the ASM Metals Handbook Vol. 13 'CORROSION' [affil link on Amazon] p 552, as follows:

 2) Water rinse.

 3) Immerse the part for 30 minutes in 20 vol % HNO(3) + 22 gpl (3 oz/gal) Na2Cr2O7.2H2O at 50-60 °C (120-140 °F).